-As examples of the types of clinical error, 1-adverse drug events
+As examples of the types of clinical error, adverse drug events and improper transfusions, surgical injuries and wrong-site surgery, suicides, restraint-related injuries or death, falls, burns, pressure ulcers and mistaken patient identity.

-2- Improper transfusions

-3- Surgical injuries

-4- wrong- site surgery

-5-suicides

-6-restraint-related injuries

-7-death

-8-falls

-9-burns

-10-pressure ulcers

-11-mistaken patient identity

-they commented that high error rates with serious consequences are most likely to occur in:
+They commented that high error rates with serious consequences are most likely to occur in intensive care units, operating rooms and emergency departments.

-1- Intensive care units

-- 2- operating rooms - 3-Emergency departments.